-Healthy Child Team Educational Social Worker Sensory, Physical and Medical Teaching Team Speech and Language Therapist Occupational Therapists Paediatrician EMS schools: Speech, Language and Communication Cognition and Learning Behavioural, Social and Emotional Difficulties Professionals from the above agencies regularly support staff and children and parents in school.
-14. What are the arrangements for handling complaints from parents of Any concerns about the provision made for your child in school regarding SEND should be brought to the attention of the class teacher or SENCO in the first instance.
-You may also contact the headteacher to make an annovint ment There must be a designated governor for SEN in the school and complaints about SEN should follow the general complaints procedure.
-It is always best to approach the teacher or the Headteacher first, to the first instance.
+Professionals from the above agencies regularly support staff and children and parents in school.
+14. What are the arrangements for handling complaints from parents of shildren with SEN shout the provision made at the school?
+Any concerns about the provision made for your child in school regarding SEND should be brought to the attention of the class teacher or SENCO in the first instance.
 You may also contact the headteacher to make an appointment.
-Mrs Diane Cooper, Headteacher headteacher@christchurch.n-yorks.sch.uk Mrs Karen Baines, Inclusion Leader/SENCO kbaines@christchurch.n-yorks.sch.uk We encourage parents to make us aware of concerns as soon as they arise so that they can be addressed quickly.
+Mrs Diane Cooper, Headteacher headteacher@christchurch.n-yorks.sch.uk Mrs Karen Baines, Assistant Headteacher/SENCO kbaines@christchurch.n-yorks.sch.uk We encourage parents to make us aware of concerns as soon as they arise so that they can be addressed quickly.
 If do not feel that the issues have been resolved, then you may follow our formal complaints procedure as outlined in the Complaints procedure policy.
-The designated governor for SEN is Dr Kate Ward kward@christchurch.n-yorks.sch.uk It is always best to approach the teacher or the Headteacher first, to see if your concerns can be immediately addressed.
+The designated governor for SEN is Dr Kate Ward headteacher@christchurch.n-yorks.sch.uk The designated governor for SEN is Dr Kate Ward headteacher@christchurch.n-yorks.sch.uk We encourage parents to make us aware of concerns as soon as they arise so that they can be addressed quickly.
+If do not feel that the issues have been resolved, then you may follow our formal complaints procedure as outlined in the Complaints procedure policy.
+The designated governor for SEN is Dr Kate Ward headteacher@christchurch.n-yorks.sch.uk There must be a designated governor for SEN in the school and complaints about SEN should follow the general complaints procedure.
+It is always best to approach the teacher or the Headteacher first, to see if your concerns can be immediately addressed.
 If you still feel that your view has not been listened to or answered to your satisfaction you can make a formal complaint by writing to the chair of governors at the school.